 Earth's climate system involves local, regional, hemispheric, and global phenomena.
 It is impossible to understand global climate without understanding both individual components of the system and the system as a whole, as evidenced by data from a large number of locations and over a range of time scales.
-Issues articulated by many U.S. scientists (e.g., ICWG, 2003) were central to the themes in the International Partnership in Ice Core Sciences (IPICS) white papers (Brook and Wolff, 2006);

-hence a number of the categories below reflect those themes.
+Issues articulated by many U.S. scientists (e.g., ICWG, 2003) were central to the themes in the International Partnership in Ice Core Sciences (IPICS) white papers (Brook and Wolff, 2006); hence a number of the categories below reflect those themes.

-1. Industrial and Instrumental Period: Spatially distributed evidence from ice cores spanning the industrial (last 200 years) and instrumental (last 100 years) period is needed to establish ice core records of human impacts on the climate, cryosphere and atmosphere, study modern surface processes, and calibrate models and remote sensing data with in situ data.
+1. Industrial and Instrumental Period: Spatially distributed evidence from ice cores spanning the industrial and instrumental period (last 100-200 years) is still needed to establish human impacts on the climate, cryosphere and atmosphere, study modern surface processes, and calibrate models and remote sensing data with in situ data.
 As shallow ice cores (generally <200 m), these records are relatively easy to recover and consequently more records can be collected to evaluate spatial patterns of change.

-Over the past 200 years, human activities have significant impact on atmospheric composition and climate, yet the impacts in polar and remote high-latitude and highelevation regions are not fully understood.
-Shallow ice coring programs have been, and will continue to be done through individual or smallgroup projects at targeted sites (e.g., ice coring in mid-latitude temperate glaciers or in selected areas of the Arctic and Antarctic such as Summit and Disko Bay Greenland) and internationally coordinated scientific traverses (e.g., International Trans-Antarctic Science Expedition, Norwegian-U.S. Scientific Traverse of East Antarctica).
-While shallow coring has been done in several locations, more cores are needed in order to understand whether observed patterns are regional, hemispheric, or global.
+Over the past 200 years, human activities have had significant impact on atmospheric composition and climate, yet the impacts in polar and remote high-latitude and highaltitude regions are not fully understood.
+Shallow ice coring programs have been, and will continue to be done through individual or small-group projects at targeted sites (e.g., ice coring in mid-latitude temperate glaciers or in selected areas of the Arctic and Antarctic such as Summit and Disko Bay Greenland) and internationally coordinated scientific traverses (e.g., International Trans-Antarctic Science Expedition, Norwegian-U.S. Scientific Traverse of East Antarctica).
+These shallow coring arrays must also be updated in coming years since many ice core arrays, including the International Trans-Antarctic Scientific Expedition cores, were established in the late

+1990s to early 2000s and are thus missing the last 20 years of information.
+Returning to sites and taking firn cores to depths of 10-15 would provide such an update.
+While shallow coring has been done in a number of locations, more cores are needed in order to understand whether observed patterns are regional, hemispheric, or global.
 Through a combination of over-snow science traverses and coordinated individual site efforts, an extensive array of relatively easy-to-recover ice core records, driven by individual and group proposals, is a mainstay of the ice coring community with the following objectives: